Emergency Cooking: Stay Safe, Fed, and Warm During Blackouts

 Outdoor Cooking Options

-Warming Drinks and Food
+Warming Drinks and Food During Blackouts

-- Insulated mugs and thermoses
+- Insulated Mugs and Thermoses

 Fuel Storage and Usage Tips